CicadaSeventeen/debian-input-method-guide/README.md

 Note:
-1. rime can be used to input most languages but need some config (see Furthermore)
+1. `rime` can be used to input most languages but need some config (see Furthermore)
-2. m17n is a library to support many languages.
-It do support pinyin and hangul or so on, but it is a bad solution
+2. `m17n` is a library to support many languages, but usually it is a bad solution
-3. table can be used to input many lanugages and symbols but not a good solution too
+3. `table` can be used to input many lanugages and symbols but not a good solution too
-4. Chinese addons is a fcitx5 metapachage providing most Chinese input method excepting zhuyin/chewing
+4. `chinese-addons` is a fcitx5 metapachage providing most Chinese input method excepting zhuyin/chewing
 5. "bad" means it can be support by like rime\m17n\table but there is not any good out-of-box solution
 6. `fcitx` sometimes also called 'fcitx4' to be distinguished from `fcitx5`.
 They are maintained by one developer.